DaveGold35/Shelter_Dog_Posture_Classifier/README.md

     function apply(img, boxes, labels, masks):
         This funciton is created to be able to understand and display what object box is being cropped to and used in order to debug or see a midstep in the process.
         In order to use and see you must un-comment lines 15-18 in apply procedure cell.
+Sobel_inpainting:
+    If you use the procedures in this notebook without useing the pipeline function or 'iter_pip' function, you may run into a error where inpainting only occurs in the top 40x40 box of an image.
+This is due to input variable in the _measure_between_lines()_ procedure that's default values are set to 40 for logic checks.
+This leads to missing inpainting due to the output of _measure_between_lines()_ returning a variable 'points_with_gaps' that returns a list of gaps for filling in the _fill_between_lines()_ procedure passed as the variable 'set'.